abruzzi/data-fetching-patterns-in-react/README.md

 }
 ```

-The friend API  `/users/<id>/friends` endpoint returns a list of friends of a given user, each list item in the response is the same as the above user data.
+The friend API `/users/<id>/friends` endpoint returns a list of friends for a given user, each list item in the response is the same as the above user data.
 The reason we have two endpoints instead of returning a `friends` section of the user API is that there are cases where one could have too many friends (say 1,000), which will make it less flexible to paginate (as well as we want the response to be small) compared to the separate endpoints.

 ## Implement the Profile component

-Now let’s create the `Profile` component, make a request and render the result.
+Now let’s create the `Profile` component, make a request, and render the result.
 The *standard* way of doing it in React is:

 ```jsx
 const Profile = ({ id }: { id: string }) => {